simon-brooke/the-great-game/doc/Things Voice Interaction Enables.md

 So the random character could say

-> Hello, I'm Tobias, and that my mill over there.
+> Hello, I'm Tobias, and that's my mill over there.
 Who might you be, stranger?

 At which point you can either tell him, or not.
 Suppose you tell him, he could say